aws-samples/scte-marker-reporting-tools-for-medialive-users/README.md

 # SCTE Reporting Tools for use with AWS Elemental MediaLive

-The following tools enable MediaLive users to use AWS CloudWatch to report on SCTE markers ingested and processed per hour,  in report or chart form.
+The following tools enable users of AWS ELemental MediaLive to report on SCTE markers ingested and processed per hour,  in report or chart form using AWS CLoudWatch logs.

 ### Report: Detailed SCTE marker report
 CloudWatch Insights query to generate a detailed report of processed SCTE markers from MediaLive logs.